rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 * When there are no color optoins left for a product, magento assumes you will not sell it without a color option to choose.
 This is something we will have to decice what we want to do.
 I am thinking that we make a kind of "default" color, so people can still order the product.
 * Each product will have 4 images, not 3.
 The main image should not be re-used in the thumbnail section.
 (Really weird when cycling through the photos to see the same one twice.)
 * Collections section.
 Like Products, but a top-level category that is called collections, and each collection is a sub-category of that, and all products of a collection (the site [skinny] viewable ones anyway).
 This does not have to be added to the main menu, but could be.
 It could also replace the "related" products on the cateogry page (cause that's kind of what a category page is already), so have a "Collections" section below the lounger results, where it would list 4 collections, going to that collection page.
-* I think i might have just figured out what is wrong with the cart and i want to jot it down before i forget.
-I want to try to add each attribute to the form submit URL, delineated by forward slashes, key-value pairs.
-Do this with javascript. capture the button press. parse the current URL. add the color and quantity options.
-Mark product internal ID. and send to [root]/checkout/cart/add/[prop-pairs(product/1/qty/2/color/blue)...
-* Okay, I have to have it this time.
-The bug seems to be with the name of the control element.
-This should be an array of "options" values, with the option (i.e. 'color'), as the array key, and the passed value should be the option actually chosen by the customer.
-* take advantage of git to figure this out. i made a commit when i got it to work, minus the layout of the buttons and qty. i'm going to make a new directory that reverts to when this worked, and then i will re-add back in the newer patches.
-This should be a more time-efficient way to fix this problem.

 Global TODO:
 -------------